 Determine the Type of Asset Label Required

 Asset labels and tags are not a one-size-fits-all solution.
 There are a variety of asset labels and tags designed to suit specific applications, such as durable asset tags for assets that may be exposed to harsh conditions or security asset tags for high-value assets that may be subject to theft, unauthorized transfer, or tampering.
+Permanent equipment labels are ideal for automating data collection for the life of an asset.
 Consider the asset’s category and type, as well as the environmental conditions the asset will be exposed to.
 Will the asset be cleaned using harsh cleaning solutions?
 Will it be exposed to chemicals or solvents?
 Will it be exposed to outdoor weather conditions?
 All of these factors should be weighed when determining the best asset label for each asset.

 Enter the Asset and Associated Information into Your Asset Tracking System